pagekite/libpagekite/README.md

 # libpagekite #

-This will eventually be a tight, fast implementation of the PageKite protocol in C, suitable for high-performance or embedded applications.
+This is a tight, fast implementation of the PageKite protocol in C, suitable for high-performance or embedded applications.

 This code is a work in progress.